Yulee Sugar Mill Ruins Historic State Park

 8 a.m. until sundown, 365 days a year

 No fee required

 Welcome to Yulee Sugar Mill Ruins Historic State Park

-This site was once part of a thriving sugar plantation owned by David Levy Yulee.
+This site was once part of a 5,000-acre sugar plantation owned by David Levy Yulee.

-Yulee was a member of the Territorial Legislative Council, and served in the U.S. House of Representatives and U.S. Senate after Florida statehood.
+Yulee was a member of the Territorial Legislative Council, and he served in the U.S. House of Representatives and Senate after Florida statehood.